 We identified the following issues in the audit of the predecessor Councils' 2018/19 financial statements, which resulted in 5 recommendations being reported in our 2018/19 Audit Findings Reports.
-We have followed up on the implementation of our recommendations and note that one recommendation has not been addressed, and has also been raised as a recommendation in the current year in the Action Plan.
+We have followed up on the implementation of our recommendations and note that two recommendations have not been addressed, and one of these has also been raised as a recommendation in the current year in the Action Plan.